Truveta Mapper: A Zero-shot Ontology Alignment Framework: Related Work

 \section{Related Work}

-Classical approaches are primarily based on non-contextual matching.
+OM classical approaches are primarily based on non-contextual matching.
 Related to that, some notable works in the field of OM include Edit-Similarity \cite{deeponto}, LSMatch \cite{sharma2022lsmatch}, LogMap \cite{jimenez2011logmap}, and AgreementMakerLight (AML) \cite{faria2013agreementmakerlight}, among others.
 Edit-Similarity is a naïve lexical matching approach based on normalized edit similarity scores.
 LSMatch is another lexical matching approach based on string similarity match.
 LogMap and AML are two classical OM systems with leading performance in many equivalence matching tasks.
 These two approaches are based on lexical matching, mapping extension {{(adding new mappings for semantically related classes of the current mappings)}}, and mapping repair {{(removing mappings that can lead to logical conflicts)}}.
-However, these lexical approaches do not consider contextual semantics, resulting in ambiguity for complex scenarios.
+However, these lexical approaches do not consider contextual semantics.

 Recently, several OM systems, such as OntoEmma \cite{wang2018ontology}, DeepAlignment \cite{kolyvakis2018deepalignment}, VeeAlign \cite{iyer2020veealign}, leveraged dense word embeddings, in which words are projected into a vector.
 Word pairs with smaller Euclidean distances in the vector space will have closer semantic meanings.
 Different techniques are used to generate these embeddings.
-OntoEmma and \cite{zhang2014ontology} use word2vec \cite{mikolov2013efficient}, which is trained on Wikipedia; \cite{tounsi2019ontology} uses FastText \cite{bojanowski2017enriching}; LogMap-ML \cite{chen2021augmenting} uses OWL2Vec* \cite{chen2021owl2vec}, which is a word2vec model trained on corpora extracted from the ontology with different kinds of semantics; DeepAlignment uses refined word embeddings using counter-fitting; VeeAlign proposes dual embeddings using class labels.
-These are primarily traditional non-contextual word embedding methods and do not consider the word-level contexts, resulting in ambiguity.
+OntoEmma and \cite{zhang2014ontology} uses word2vec \cite{mikolov2013efficient}, which is trained on Wikipedia; \cite{tounsi2019ontology} uses FastText \cite{bojanowski2017enriching}; LogMap-ML \cite{chen2021augmenting} uses OWL2Vec* \cite{chen2021owl2vec}, which is a word2vec model trained on corpora extracted from the ontology with different kinds of semantics; DeepAlignment uses refined word embeddings using counter-fitting; VeeAlign proposes dual embeddings using class labels.
+These are primarily traditional non-contextual word embedding methods and do not consider word-level contexts.
 Some of these approaches, such as VeeAlign, are based on supervised training, which requires high-quality labeled mappings for training and can be challenging to obtain.